Buzz-Lightyear/wordle_solver/README.md

 - Based on the results from each guess, it filters down its list and repeats this process until the game ends.

 # Bugs
 - Once a letter moves from yellow to Green, we need to account for that
+- Kyrie -> Being -> While is a bug because e in pos 4 from Kyrie was yellow and While violates hard mode

 # Future Improvements
 - Provide an option to color a box white again as an undo